Gray Matter LogoGray Matter Workshop

 Reference: Turret PID Tuning

-The Turret section on the PID Control page provides detailed examples of position-based PID tuning.
+The Turret section on the PID Control page has worked examples if you get stuck.

 2